CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/10-Security Modules.md

    ![](../Azure-Virtual-Desktop-v3/media/msedge.png)

-1. Download the **Azure Virtual Desktop policy templates file** (AVDGPTemplate.cab) using below mentioned URL and extract the contents of the cab file and zip archive.
+1. Download the **Azure Virtual Desktop policy templates file** (AVDGPTemplate.cab) using below URL and extract the contents of the cab file and zip archive.

    ```
    https://aka.ms/avdgpo